gautambaghel/demo-guide/docs/blackduck-openshift-connector.md

 ![Running pods in synopsys-blackduck namespace](images/blackduck-connector-pods.png)

-This also includes a configmap for configuring a lot of options e.g. when to look for scans to run, only run scans for specific namespace etc. There are 2 also 2 opaque secrets created which helps the integration with if any images that maybe coming from a private registry and which Black Duck instance to connect to.
+This also includes a configmap for configuring a lot of options e.g. when to look for scans to run, only run scans for specific project etc. There are 2 also 2 opaque secrets created which helps the integration with if any images that maybe coming from a private registry and which Black Duck instance to connect to.
 All of these options are preconfigured so workshop users need not worry about them.

-The second namespace (synopsys-demo) is created to showcase a demo application and it should contain one pod.
-To access this application please see the routes created for the synopsys-demo namespace.
+The second project (synopsys-demo) is created to showcase a demo application and it should contain one pod.
+To access this application please see the routes created for the synopsys-demo project.
 Please visit the external URL though the created route to make sure it's up and running.
 The username and password should be "john@example.com" and "test" respectively.

 # Demo Application details